Biden makes a pitch to 'finish the job' in his State of the Union address

 Biden's polls have stayed low.
 He appealed to his track record

 Biden's approval ratings have remained stubbornly underwater since August 2021 and surveys show even some Democrats would prefer an alternative presidential nominee.
-A recent Washington Post-ABC Poll found a majority of Americans – 62 percent – think Biden has not accomplished much during his first two years in office.
+A recent Washington Post-ABC News poll found a majority of Americans — 62% — think Biden has not accomplished much during his first two years in office.

 Tuesday night's speech was an attempt to fix that messaging.